leonisandes/kinesalite/README.md

 A Kinesis http server, optionally backed by LevelDB

 Options:
---help                 Display this help message and exit --port <port>          The port to listen on (default: 4567) --path <path>          The path to use for the LevelDB store (in-memory by default) --ssl                  Enable SSL for the web server (default: false) --createStreamMs <ms>  Amount of time streams stay in CREATING state (default: 500) --deleteStreamMs <ms>  Amount of time streams stay in DELETING state (default: 500) --updateStreamMs <ms>  Amount of time streams stay in UPDATING state (default: 500) --shardLimit <limit>   Shard limit for error reporting (default: 10)
+--help                  Display this help message and exit --port <port>           The port to listen on (default: 4567) --path <path>           The path to use for the LevelDB store (in-memory by default) --ssl                   Enable SSL for the web server (default: false) --createStreamMs <ms>   Amount of time streams stay in CREATING state (default: 500) --deleteStreamMs <ms>   Amount of time streams stay in DELETING state (default: 500) --updateStreamMs <ms>   Amount of time streams stay in UPDATING state (default: 500) --shardLimit <limit>    Shard limit for error reporting (default: 10) --initialStreams <file> Json Array of initial streams

 Report bugs at github.com/mhart/kinesalite/issues
 ```